pydantic/pydantic/docs/usage/validation_errors.md

 ## `list_type`

-This error is raised when the input value is not a `List`.
+This error is raised when the input value is not a `list`.

 ```py
 from typing import List